Schwyzer Kantonalbank

-Schwyzer Kantonalbank is a cantonal bank serving and wholly owned by the Swiss Canton of Schwyz.
+Schwyzer Kantonalbank is a Swiss cantonal bank serving and wholly owned by the Swiss Canton of Schwyz.
 The head office is based in Schwyz.

 History

 Schwyzer Kantonalbank (SZKB) was founded in 1890.
 Since 1908, the bank has also managed the Swiss National Bank in Schwyz.
 By 1970, Schwyzer Kantonalbank had assets over 1bn CHF.
 In 1972, they began operation of ATMs.
 In 1990, the bank had assets over 5bn CHF.
 In 1994, the company moved into an extension of its headquarters in the city.
 In 1999, Schwyzer Kantonalbank opened their website and telephone banking options.

 By 2006, Schwyzer Kantonalbank had 10bn CHF in assets.
 They also set up an innovation foundation in the same year.
 In 2008, Verena Gwerder was the first woman Bank Councillor of the bank.

 In 2020, the bank hired its first woman CEO – Susanne Thellung.
 The assets of the bank passed 20bn CHF for the first time.